Urban oasis: Role in the community

 Identity is one of the most significant roles of an urban oasis.
 Great public icons like Rockefeller Center's ice-skating rink, and Central Park’s woodlands, open fields, and fountains are good examples of identifiable places in New York City.
 Both are well known and visited often, allowing tourists and residents to take advantage of an urban oasis.

 Another role of the urban oasis is to provide economic benefit to the community.
 Land values in a city are considerably affected by parks and surrounding attractions.
-The highest land values in New York City tend to be around Bryant Park, Central Park, and Riverside Park.
+The highest land values in New York City tend to be around Bryant Park, Central Park, and Gramercy Park.
 The green-market has been a major catalyst in revitalizing the surrounding neighborhoods.
-The parks revitalize streets for walking, gathering, and shopping and provide economic benefits to a city.
+Parks revitalize streets for walking, gathering, and shopping and provide economic benefits to a city.

 Plaza-like urban oasis features provide settings for cultural activities like farmers' markets, art galleries, and music events.
 They not only provide for cultural activities, but plazas also provide economic activity to the communities.
 One good example is the WaterFire night event in Providence, Rhode Island.
 During the summer and early fall, bonfires are placed just above the surface of the three rivers that pass through the middle of downtown Providence, which give out pleasing smells of aromatic wood.
 This, combined with live music, creates a public cultural event that brings people into a central urban area after dark while engaging the senses and emotions of those who stroll the paths and bridges of Waterplace Park.